palantir/conjure/docs/spec/intermediate_representation.md

 Conjure Intermediate Representation
 ===================================

-The format described in [readme.md](/readme.md) is for a human-friendly format that allows specification of defaults and shorthand definitions.
+The [Conjure definitions format](/docs/spec/conjure_definitions.md) is a human-friendly format that allows specification of defaults and shorthand definitions.
 However, compilers should be implemented against an intermediate representation (IR).

 This representation has been chosen to facilitate the implementation of compilers across different languages and has